-With IoT development in recent years, there has been an explosion in time series data.
-Based on growth trends of database types collected in DB-Engines over the past two years, there has been a rapid growth of time series databases.
-Implementations of these large open source time series databases differ, and none of them are perfect.
-However, the strengths of these databases can be combined to implement a perfect time series database.
+With the rapid development Internet of Things (IoT) in recent years, there has been an explosion in time series data.
+Based on the growth trends of database types in DB-Engines over the past two years, the growth of time series database has been immense.
+Implementations of these large open source time series databases are different, and none of them are perfect.
+However, the advantages of these databases can be combined to implement a perfect time series database.

-This article relates to the architecture, and focuses on data model definitions and core processing flows for time series data, and the architecture for building time series data storage based on Table Store.
-In the future, there will be an article on solutions, which will provide a highly-efficient schema design and indexing design for time series data and metadata storage.
-Finally, there will also be an article on computing, providing several project designs for time series data stream computing and time series analysis.
+This article focuses on data model definitions and core processing flows for time series data, and the architecture for building time series data storage based on Table Store.
+We will first talk about time series data and then discuss how we can process this data for our business applications with Table Store.

-Time series data is divided into two main types: 'monitoring' time series data and 'status' time series data.
-Current open source time series databases all focus on the monitoring type of time series data, and specific optimizations are made for the data characteristics in this scenario.
-However, based on the characteristics of time series data, there is still one other type of time series data, namely 'status' time series data.
-These two types of time series data correspond to different scenarios.
-As its name suggests, the monitoring type corresponds to monitoring scenarios, while the status type is for other scenarios, such as tracing and abnormal status recording.
-Our most common package trace is for status time series data.
+The time series data is mainly divided into two types, for monitoring and for status.
+Current open source time series databases are aimed at time series data for monitoring, and some specific optimizations are made for the data characteristics in this scenario.
+In terms of the characteristics of time series data, the other type is time series data for status.
+The two types of time series data correspond to different scenarios.
+The monitoring type corresponds to the monitoring scenario, and the status type is for other scenarios, such as tracing and abnormal status recording.
+The most common package trace is the time series data for status.

-The reason both types of data are classified as 'time series' is that both are completely consistent in terms of data model definition, data collection, and data storage and computing, and the same database and the same technical architecture can be abstracted.
+The reason why both types of data are classified into time series is that these types are completely consistent in data model definition, data collection, data storage and computing, and the same database and the same technical architecture can be abstracted.

 Before defining the time series data model, we first make an abstract representation of the time series data.

 The above is an abstract representation of the time series data.
-Each open source time series database has its own definition of the time series data model, which defines the time series data for monitoring.
-Take the OpenTSDB data model as an example:
+Each open source time series database has its own definition of the time series data model, defining the time series data for monitoring.
+The data model of OpenTSDB is used as an example:

 The monitoring time series data model definition includes:

 The monitoring time series data is the most typical type of time series data, and has specific characteristics.
-The characteristics of the monitoring time series data determine that these types of time series databases have specific storage and computing methods.
+The characteristics of the monitoring time series data determine that such time series databases have specific storage and computing methods.
 Compared with the status time series data, it has specific optimizations in computing and storage.
-For example, the aggregation computing will have several specific numerical aggregate functions, and there will be specially optimized compression algorithms on the storage.
-In the data model, the monitoring time series data do not usually need to express the location, namely the spatiotemporal information.
-However, the overall model correlates with our unified abstract representation of the time series.
+For example, the aggregation computing has several specific numerical aggregate functions, and there will be specially optimized compression algorithms on the storage.
+In the data model, the monitoring time series data usually does not need to express the location, while the overall model is in line with our unified abstract representation of the time series.

-Based on the monitoring time series data model, we can define a complete model of the following time series data according to the time series data abstract model described above:
+Based on the monitoring time series data model, we can define a complete model of the time series data according to a time series data abstract model described above:

 The definition includes: